 A self-described “Palace for Ayurveda,” the Kerala-based Kalari Kovilakom certainly takes its treatments seriously.
 The retreat professes to practice Ayurveda in its purest form, and that’s hard to argue with once you know that all the herbs used in its treatments are sourced from the venue’s very own, private gardens.
 Meanwhile, guests are cooked purifying meals in the Ayurvedic kitchen, and enjoy everything from personalised massages and baths to herbal treatments and consultations from on-site physicians.

-Founded by Dr. Mathai, Soukya specialises in only the most traditional Ayurvedic practices © Soukya
+Founded by Dr. Mathai, Soukya specializes in only the most traditional Ayurvedic practices © Soukya

 Somatheeram Health Resort